yongjiam/setup_nimbus_cluster/README.md

 User ubuntu
 Hostname 192.168.0.197
 IdentityFile ~/.ssh/slnimbus.pem

+## with this, can ssh to each node simply:
+ssh host_name
 ```
 ## 3. add other nodes to /etc/hosts, to run pdsh commands on all nodes
 add the nodes ID and name to /etc/hosts